How to Overcome Language Barriers While Traveling

 Conclusion

 Going to a country where you don't know the language can feel scary.
-But don't worry, you can definitely still have a great trip!
-It just takes a little effort to work around the language difference.
+But don't worry.
+You can still have a great trip!
+It just takes a little effort to work around the language barrier.

-Before you even pack your bags, try to learn some basic phrases in the local language.
+Before you pack your bags, learn some basic phrases in the local language.
 Knowing how to say hello, thank you, please, and where is the bathroom? can really help.
-There are tons of apps and websites that can teach you these basics.
-Even if you just learn a few words, locals will appreciate that you're trying.
+Tons of apps and websites teach these basics.
+Even a few words show locals you're trying.
+They will appreciate it.

-Your smartphone can be a lifesaver when it comes to language.
-Translation apps are amazing these days.
-You can type something in English, and it will instantly translate it into the local language.
-Some apps even let you point your camera at a sign, and it will translate the text in real-time.
-Google Translate is a good option.
+Your smartphone can save the day with language issues.
+Translation apps work well these days.
+Type something in English, and it translates to the local language right away.
+Some apps let you point your camera at a sign.
+It translates the text in real time.
+Google Translate is a solid choice.

-Don't forget that you can communicate without speaking at all.
-Body language is universal.
-A smile, a nod, or pointing at something can often get your message across.
-Pay attention to how locals use body language too, and try to mirror their actions.
+You can communicate without words too.
+Body language works everywhere.
+A smile, a nod, or pointing often gets the message across.
+Watch how locals use body language.
+Try to copy their ways.

-So, go ahead and plan that trip!
-Don't let the language hold you back.
-With a little preparation and a positive attitude, you can overcome any language barrier and have an unforgettable great experience.
+So, plan that trip!
+Don't let language hold you back.
+With prep and a good attitude, you can beat any barrier.
+Have an unforgettable experience.
 See language differences as part of the fun.
-You might be surprised at how much you can learn and how many people you can meet along the way.
-Every trip shapes who we are.
+You may learn a lot.
+You might meet many people.
+Every trip shapes us.